Princely Finance and Taxation

 One would have hoped that financial rip-offs committed by medieval princes would have been permanently shelved when liberal enlightenment ended the divine right of kings.

-Recent imperious announcements by Messrs.
-Greenspan and Bernanke to use the "printing press" to inflate anything they can should be considered startling only in the resort to honesty.
+Continuing promises by Chairman Reckless to use the "printing press", "helicopters" and more recently "bazookas" to inflate anything should be considered startling only in the resort to honesty.
 Euphemisms for currency depreciations started with the original promoters of the Fed and the tout was that a "flexible" currency would prevent serious financial contractions.

 Although outrageous when imposed, the passage of time makes early examples of princely finance somewhat amusing: the colourful Richard I (1189-1199) sold property to finance his joining the crusade of Peter the Hermit.
 Upon returning, he took it back on the pretense that originally he had no right to sell it.

 The infamous King John (prompted the Magna Carta in 1215) introduced the clever plan of imprisoning and ransoming the mistresses of priests, confident that the funds he could not obtain from their greed he would from their lust.

 Edward I (1272-1307) confiscated money and silver or gold plate from monasteries and churches, faked a voyage to the Holy Land and, in keeping the money, refused to go.

 Edward IV (1461-1483) was described as the handsomest tax-gatherer in the country; and when he kissed a widow because she gave him more than he expected, it is said she doubled the amount in hopes of another kiss.